30 Best Reference Letter Examples [Guide & Writing Tips]

 Add relevant details

 John is hard-working, motivated, and honest.
-This, I believe, makes him the best candidate for the position of a graphic designer.
+This, I believe, makes him the best candidate for the position of graphic designer.

 John is skilled in the use of graphic design software like Adobe Photoshop, Illustrator, and In-Design.
 His ability to creatively use this software for his work makes him the best candidate for the graphic design position.

-Write clear and concise letter
+Write a clear and concise letter

-What to Avoid in a Reference Letter
+What to Avoid

-A poorly written reference letter can be attributed to various factors.
-However, a writer can avoid some mistakes to ensure that he /she writes an appropriate reference letter.
+A poorly written letter can be attributed to various factors.
+However, a writer can avoid some mistakes to ensure that he /she writes an appropriate letter.
 The following should be avoided during the writing of the letter:

 Do not include irrelevant personal information